NTP Server General Questions

 While you probably won’t have this many clients, it is important that this level of performance be available to handle peak NTP packet request loading conditions that can occur, and still maintain desired synchronization accuracy and packet throughput.

-Do I have to run *NIX computers to use NTP?
+Do I have to run *NIX computers to use NTP Server?

-No. NTP client software is needed on machines wishing to synchronize to the time server.
-We offere Domain Time II software for time client synchronization, monitoring and management.
+You do not need to run NIX computers.
+But you will need NTP client software on machines wishing to synchronize to the time server.
+We offer Domain Time II software for time client synchronization, monitoring and management.
 Many operating systems include an NTP client built in.

 I am already running NTP on a Linux general purpose server.
 Why do I need your network appliance?

 In brief, it comes down to the accuracy, reliability, security and ease of use of the dedicated network time server.
-If time is important to your network operations or accurate timestamps are considered an important element of your business operation, you can’t afford to leave time synchronization in the hands of a generic server or a clock outside of your control on the Internet.
+You can’t afford to leave time synchronization in the hands of a generic server or a clock outside of your control on the Internet if your network relies on accurate time stamps.
 There is a risk of invalid time and denied access to the time either deliberately by the operator of the remote server or a network disruption.